Aenirillan/grimoire/README.md

 Grimoire
 =========
-An update of a very useful add on.
+A dynamically generated database of NPC spells.
+This is an update of the MobSpells add-on.